TWUOnline/multi-access/pages/02.learning-design/09.quality/default.md

 *Course Highlights:*

 **Clear Navigation**: Navigating through the course materials should be intuitive and straightforward.
 Our WordPress structure ensures a user-friendly interface, allowing students to easily access and locate relevant content.
 Whether it's viewing course lectures, accessing learning resources, or submitting assignments, our navigation system simplifies the learning experience.

-**Engaging Learning Experience**: Foundations 101 is designed to captivate students' interest from the start.
-Through interactive multimedia elements, thought-provoking discussions, and engaging activities, the course ensures a dynamic and enjoyable learning journey.

-**Personal Connections**: We believe in the power of building relationships in the learning process.
-Foundations 101 facilitates connections between students, instructors, and peers, encouraging collaboration, communication, and the exchange of ideas.
-The WordPress platform enables students to interact through various channels, including discussion forums, live chats, and student blogs.

-**E-Portfolios**: As part of the course, students have the opportunity to create their own blogs and e-Portfolios within the WordPress platform.
-This feature promotes active reflection, knowledge sharing, and peer feedback.
-By expressing their thoughts and insights through blogging, students develop a deeper understanding of the subject matter and engage in meaningful discussions with their peers.

 **Learner Support Pages**: We understand that students may require additional assistance and guidance during their learning journey.
 Foundations 101 provides comprehensive learner support pages within WordPress, offering a wealth of resources, FAQs, and access to dedicated support channels.
 Our goal is to ensure that students receive the necessary assistance and thrive academically.